-Spend funds for your initiative directly from the platform, rather than having the funds go through your personal bank account
+- Spend funds for your Collective directly from the platform, rather than having the funds go through your personal bank account

 Unlike campaign-based crowdfunding platforms like GoFundMe or Patreon, Open Collective can be a long-term home for your operations.
 We’re always working on new features to help you build community and accomplish your mission.